Become an insightful practitioner and find ‘the good life’ with us.

 Learning materials will be available through online modules for students to access at any time 24/7 during the unit.

-Tutorials and Seminars are scheduled outside normal working hours to permit flexibility.
+Seminars are scheduled outside normal working hours to permit flexibility.

-There are three patterns of delivery:
+There are three patterns of delivery for different units:

-Pattern 1 (Synchronous online + Intensive)
+Pattern 1

 - 7 online modules

-Pattern 2 (Synchronous online)
+Pattern 2

 - 8 online modules

-Pattern 3 (Placement + Asynchronous online)
+Pattern 3

 - Clinical placement with supervision